nasa/trick/docs/documentation/miscellaneous_trick_tools/TrickOps.md

       return (builds_status or runs_status or self.config_errors)
 ```

-The `ExampleWorkflow.py` uses sims/runs provided by trick to exercise *some* of the functionality provided by TrickOps.
+The `ExampleWorkflow.py` script uses sims/runs provided by trick to exercise *some* of the functionality provided by TrickOps.
 This script does not have any comparisons, post-run analyses, or valgrind runs defined in the YAML file, so there is no execution of those tests in this example.

 ## `compare:` - File vs. File Comparisons